 Tooltester is supported by readers like yourself.
 We may earn an affiliate commission when you purchase through our links, which enables us to offer our research for free.

 Weebly is one of the largest site builders with more than 50m websites built.
 Unlike many competitors, Weebly have traditionally been more interested in improving their platform’s technology rather than running expensive marketing campaigns.

 However, after Weebly got acquired by ecommerce company Square in 2018, we noticed a considerably slower rollout of new features (especially when Square and Weebly’s new store builder, Square Online, was launched).
-In fact, up until recently, Weebly hadn’t updated their Product Development blog in over two years!
+In fact, Weebly's Product Development blog doesn't seem to get more than one update per year!
 And a few of their features are starting to look a bit outdated - some of the templates aren’t as modern as they could be, and several elements of the classic editor (which is still used to build non-ecommerce sites) also hark back to less glamorous times.

 While this sends mixed signals to us as a review site, we can still see cases where it makes sense to use Weebly over other website builders - although the more Weebly lags behind its faster-evolving competitors, the smaller this list grows.
 So, let’s explore Weebly’s pros and cons in more detail.

 Weebly offers a drag-and-drop website builder with 40+ mobile-friendly themes.
 It includes a blog, image galleries and an online store (powered by parent company Square).
 Next to the free plan there is Weebly Professional at $12/month, which is the cheapest ad-free plan and lets you use your own domain name.

 The first thing we noticed when trying Weebly was how easy it is to use.
 It’s like stepping into someone else’s kitchen and immediately finding everything you need to cook.
 The tools, like their drag and drop editor, are intuitive and super friendly to beginners.